flynx/pWiki/bootstrap/Doc/Path.md

 # ![pWiki](img/pWiki-i.jpg) pWiki Path

-XXX a Wiki is a set of pages, _mostly_ top level pages, _mostly_ titled in WikiWord style, pWiki follows this culture but does not restrict either page nesting or title formatting, though following this style is recommended.
+A Wiki is a set of _pages_, each uniquely defined by it's _title_.
+Titles are traditionally formatted as WikiWords. pWiki closely follows this culture, while not restricting either page title formatting nor page nesting (nested paths), though in the general case following the Wiki style is recommended.

 XXX write a set of recommendations...

 ## Basic terminology